 Thanks to the growth of sites like Yelp, TripAdvisor, Google, and Facebook, online reviews have become one of the most important factors influencing consumers’ purchase decisions.

 It isn’t just customers who are writing reviews of businesses.
 Employees are making their voices heard, too.
+Review sites like Glassdoor have put employee reviews front and center.

 Reviews (and Your Responses) Can Boost Your Employer Brand